-Pike-Delta-York Middle School provides a variety of athletic activities in which students may participate provided they meet eligibility requirements established by the Board and by the Ohio High School Athletic Association (OHSAA).
+Delta High School provides a variety of athletic activities in which students may participate provided they meet eligibility requirements established by the Board and the Ohio High School Athletic Association (OHSAA).
 Participation in these activities is a privilege and not a right, and students may be prohibited from all or part of their participation in such activities by authorized school personnel without further notice, hearing and/or appeal rights in accordance with Board Policy 5610.05.
 Pay to participate may be a requirement.